TITLE 23: EDUCATION AND CULTURAL RESOURCES

 B) Evidence of accreditation by a body recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation; and

-D) Evidence that the institution is not providing core academic support services, including but not limited to admissions, evaluation, assessment, registration, financial aid, academic scheduling, and faculty hiring and support in the State of Illinois.
+D) Evidence that the institution does not maintain a physical facility in Illinois or does not physically provide out of an institutionally owned, operated or rented facility core academic support services in Illinois, including but not limited to admissions, evaluation, assessment, registration, financial aid, academic scheduling, and faculty hiring and support in the State of Illinois.

-4) Approved institutions under the jurisdiction of the 1945 or 1961 Acts offering one hundred percent asynchronous versus synchronous on-line instruction of a Board approved degree program do not require additional Board approval.
+4) Approved institutions under the jurisdiction of the 1945 or 1961 Acts offering degree programs through mediated instruction do not require additional Board approval.